-How to camels survive in the desert?
+How do camels survive in the desert?

-Camels are perfectly adapt to living in this extremely changeable environment.
+Camels are perfectly adapted to living in this extremely changeable environment.
 Their most noticeable way of living in these challenging conditions is the two humps on their back.
-In these humps camels store fat.
-Yes fat, not water!
+In these humps camels store fat, not water!
 When food is scarce across the desert camels use the fat in their humps to provide vital nutrients.

 Animals that live in colder climates, such as whales and bears, store fat all over their bodies.
 This acts as a layer of insulation to protect them against the low temperatures.
 But camels need to withstand blistering heat AND freezing cold.
 So, they store fat away from their body to keep them cool in the summer and rely on a super thick coat for those -40⁰C desert winters.